 Stationarity can be strict or weak (of some order).
-Strict stationarity occurs when statistical properties are invariant with respect to shifts of the time origin [12].
-Alternatively, a weak stationarity (of second order) can be established, and from this strict stationarity can be established by then assuming normality [4].
+Strict stationarity occurs when the statistical properties are invariant with respect to shifts of the time origin [12].
+Alternatively, a weak stationarity (of second order) can be established, and strict stationarity can be established by then assuming normality [4].

-For a multivariate time series, stationarity holds if all the component univariate time series are stationary [16], so the goal of stationarity testing will be to establish second-order stationarity for each univariate time series component, and then show that the assumption of normality is reasonable.
-This will establish the stationarity of the multivariate time series as a whole.
+For a multivariate time series, stationarity holds if all the component univariate time series are stationary [16].
+Therefore, the goal of stationarity testing is to establish second-order stationarity for each univariate time series component, and then show that the assumption of normality is reasonable, thereby establishing the stationarity of the multivariate time series as a whole.

-Unit Root Testing
+Unit Root and Stationarity Testing

 A time series that contains a stochastic trend is non-stationary.
 A pure auto-regressive (AR) model of such a time series contains a unit root [5].
 Testing for the presence of a unit root can therefore be used to test for non-stationarity.
 A unit-root test poses as the null hypothesis that an AR model has a unit root.
 Then, a test statistic is measured.
-If found to be significant, the null hypothesis cannot be rejected, and it is established that the time series has a stochastic trend and is therefore non-stationary.
+If test statistic is found to be significant, the null hypothesis cannot be rejected, and it is established that the time series has a stochastic trend and is therefore non-stationary.
 The augmented Dickey Fuller (ADF) test is often used for unit root testing.

-Stationarity Testing

 On the other hand, a stationarity test uses the null hypothesis that a time series is stationary around a deterministic trend.
-If the test statistic shows that this hypothesis can be rejected, at some significance level, then a stochastic trend should be considered, by the unit root test.
+If the test statistic shows that this hypothesis can be rejected, at some significance level, then a stochastic trend should be considered by the unit root test.
 The Kwiatkowski–Phillips–Schmidt–Shin (KPSS) test can be applied for testing stationarity.

-Data Methodology

-In this section, the data source and data collection method are detailed.
-Then, the method of preparing data for the modeling phase is presented.

-Data Source

-The empirical data used to establish a predictive model will be taken from software project historical data, found in an issue tracking system.
-In addition to tracking bugs, past and present, an issue tracking system can be used to track features, enhancements, or any other type of software process issue.

-The data used so far comes from the MongoDB Core Server project, which has been ongoing since May of 2009.
-Data from versions 0.9.3 through 3.0.0-rc6 are used.
-The dataset contained 7042 issues.

-Data Collection & Cleansing

-MongoDB uses Jira for issue tracking.
-Issue data is exported from the project’s JIRA web interface as XML data.
-Then, issue data is extracted from the JIRA XML data using a Python script.

-The following fields are kept from each issue: type, priority, creation date, resolution date.
-Once extracted, the data is changed to text table format, suitable for reading in R.

-Unfixed Issues

-The proposed model structure assumes that bug creation can be explained by software changes.
-Therefore, issues that do not result in any change should not be included in the dataset.
-For this reason, only issues with resolution fixed, complete, or done will be kept.
-Other possible issue resolutions are: unresolved, won’t fix, duplicate, etc. In the data used, 18 (0.26%) of the issues were unfixed.

-Sub-tasks

-Issues that are sub-tasks are first converted to be the same type as the parent issue.
-Those sub-tasks whose parent issue is not in the dataset are considered orphans and discarded.
-There were 20 (0.28%) orphaned sub-tasks encountered in the dataset.

-Data Preparation